netgen/query-translator/README.md

 composer require netgen/query-translator:^1.0
 ```

-Then make use of the features provided out of the box.
-If those are not enough, use extension points
+After that, make use of the features provided out of the box.
+If those are not enough, use extension
-to customize various parts of the translator to fit your needs.
+points to customize various parts of the translator to fit your needs.
 See
 [Galach documentation](lib/Languages/Galach) to find out more.

 ## Run the demo